About Us

 Marchelle Robinson

-Marchelle has additionally volunteered for many community projects and initiatives, such as helping to develop a mural and community garden in the Central neighborhood, making blankets for the women’s homeless shelter, and packaging medical supplies for people in need.
+Additionally, I have volunteered for many community projects and initiatives, such as helping to develop a mural and community garden in the Central neighborhood, making blankets for the women’s homeless shelter, and packaging medical supplies for people in need.